AndySAnker/Brute-force-PDF-modelling/README.md

 # Brute-force-PDF-modelling

-This script provides a brute-force modelling approach to predict the Mono-Metallic Nanoparticle (MMNP) from a Pair Distribution Function (PDF).
+This script provides a brute-force modelling approach to predict the mono-metallic nanoparticle (MMNP) from a Pair Distribution Function (PDF).

 ![alt text](images/bruteforce-figure.png "bruteforce-figure")